Anyone with a large garden will know how much of a full-time job it can be to effectively eliminate weeds and pests.

 No matter the quality of your pressure sprayer, it won’t last as long if you don’t wash it out well between uses.
 If you’re using any chemicals, such as weed killers, make sure that none of the solution is left in the tank after use – it could corrode the plastic over time.

 If you plan on using your knapsack sprayer for a few years, it’s good practise to check that you can easily replace broken parts.
 Ultimately, this will save you money in the long run.

 Keeping the garden sprayer out of direct sunlight, and away from the elements. will also help extend its life.
 Plastic will degrade quicker when exposed to UV, so it’s best to store items out of the sun.
 Similarly, even if the plastic is frost resistant, it’s a good idea to store the pressure sprayer in a shed or garage over winter to avoid unnecessary damage.

 Choosing the Right Capacity

-The size of the sprayer you need will depend on what you hope to use it for.
+The size of garden sprayer you need will depend on what you hope to use it for.